 - Use 2 garlic cloves or 2 bay leaves.

 - If you don’t have access to beef bone, some onion and vegetables like thyme would be great.

 - If you used beef stock, add less turmeric and pepper.

 Side effects of eating chickpeas

 Even though chickpeas are very nourishing, they can make you very bloated.
 Chickpeas cause bloating in the stomach and gastrointestinal tract.
 Therefore, you should use them with caution.
 It also takes chickpeas a lot of time to digest.
 Therefore, while preparing chickpeas pay a lot of attention to the amount of cooking and the time of soaking.
 Bloating and slow digesting can cause serious problems for sensitive stomachs.

-If you are looking to make a quick meal, I advise curry noodle salad.
+If you are looking to make a quick meal, I advise easy curry noodle salad recipe.
 It is prepared quickly and is healthy and homemade.

 As you can see, cooking chickpeas stovetop is very simple.
 The only important thing is to let chickpeas soak in water.
 I think this recipe is the best recipe for cooking chickpeas stovetop, because using beef bone makes the chickpea water really thick.

 I have a post about simple chickpea and rice recipes.
 In this post, I have introduced 8 different salad, sushi and Moroccan recipes that are made with chickpeas and rice.
 Maybe reading it will give you some useful ideas for tonight’s dinner or tomorrow’s lunch.

 If you have any questions about this recipe or using beef bone in different foods, ask them in the comments.
 This is a 1 ingredient recipe, and we use it in our Recipe Finder tool.